srevenant/unify/README.md

 ## TODO

-* running from within umbrella is hairy.
-Just run commands from within the sub-app, instead of top of umbrella, for now
 * configurable table prefixes in db schema
 * maturing command set (see mix rivet help)
 * tighter integration w/Ecto (see prior)
-* mix rivet migrate is silent, need to get it noisy like typical ecto.migrate
 * tests are currently going into path/model/model_test; should just be path/model_test
 * default model shouldn't create so many things